david-fale/reflections/sprint-4/my-reflections-sprint-4.md

 # JavaScript Variables and Object Types

-### How did you find working through the Variables and Objects kata?

 ### Did you look at the tests while coding the kata?
 Was it helpful?

 # Manipulating JavaScript Objects

-### What was the highlight of this kata for you?

 ### Did you find you preferred following the steps given to you or using the test outputs in your repl?
 Why?